Hoverbear/rust-education-paper/paper.md

 Error handling in Rust is explicit, composable, and sane.
 There are no exceptions, nulls, 'magic numbers' (like -1) or anything that may prevent the programmer from handling the error as *they* choose to, even if that is to simply `.unwrap()` it and fail.
 It's worth noting that even `.unwrap()`ing does not actually crash the program as normally it unwinds the stack, isolating failure to a single thread and preventing inconsistent state.

-# Borrow and Move: Forget `free()`
+## Borrow and Move: Forget `free()`

 In Rust there is the notion of moving, copying, and referencing.
 In some ways Rust's memory model is similar to C/C++'s.
 It features a powerful pointer system that allows programmers to make fine-grain, informed decisions about how values are stored, passed, and represented.
-Like C++, Rust makes use of a concept called Resource Acquisition is Instantiation (RAII).
+Like C++, Rust makes use of a concept called Resource Acquisition Is Instantiation (RAII).
 Rust goes a step further, introducing the distinction between *immutably borrowing* (`&`), *mutably borrowing* (`&mut`), *copying* (`Copy` trait), and *moving* values.
 At any given time there may be any number of *immutable borrows*, meanwhile there may only be one *mutable borrow*, and a value may not be used in the function once it has been *moved* out.

 This makes it simple for a programmer to observe a function signature and determine which values the function may mutate or consume, and which it may return.
 Using this information the compiler is able to determine the lifetime constraints of almost any value without additional notations.
-In (rare, complex) cases where it does require additional information the programmer can annotate lifetimes just as they would generic type parameters.
+In (rare, complex) cases where it does require additional information, the programmer can annotate lifetimes just as they would generic type parameters.

 ```rust
 fn main() {